West Highland Way - Medium

 2

-The trek from Milngavie to Drymen is a good warm-up for the rest of the West Highland Way route.
-The trail is relatively flat and is a nice introduction to the diverse landscapes you will encounter during the coming 96 miles.
-Along the way, you will encounter some smaller lochs and rivers as views open up to reveal the highland landscape beyond Drymen.
-The official route takes you around the village of Drymen and then Balmaha.
-Many walkers prefer to end this first day in Drymen or to at least stop for supplies and refreshments.
+The trip from Milngavie to Drymen is a good warm-up for the rest of the West Highland Way route.
+The route is relatively flat and is a nice introduction to the diverse landscapes you will encounter over the next 96 miles.
+Along the way you will encounter some smaller lochs and rivers, revealing the Highland landscape beyond Drymen.
+The official route takes you around the village of Drymen and then to Balmaha.
+Many hikers prefer to end this first day in Drymen or at least stop there for shopping and a drink.

 Info